tlahin/roger_skyline_1/README.md

 # Firewall

   Tutorial I found on UFW: https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands.

   UFW stands for uncomplicated firewall, it's included by default within Ubunty distributions.

   Things to note! 💡

    - You can see the status of UFW with a command: `sudo ufw status verbose`.

    - Do not enable ufw, if you're using an SSH connection, before configuring it's settings.
-It will disconnect you.
+It will disconnect you.  :)

+  To begin, we want to make sure our SSH connection to the VM stays open, when we enable our firewall.
+  Using a command: `sudo ufw allow OpenSSH` or alternatively `sudo ufw allow <portnumber>`.